–Guest Article Courtesy of Author, Abby Telleria. Published by Melissa Data. Reposted 2019

 According to consulting firm, Winterberry Group, direct mail spending is said to have surpassed $44 billion in 2014.
 And it stands to grow even more this year, especially with the rise of new and innovative technologies.

 These up-and-coming technologies allow marketers to add more of the wow factor to their direct mail campaigns, and actually extend its shelf life.
-For example, most marketers combine their direct mail efforts with mobile phone technology such as QR codes or SnapTag (a barcode similar to QR codes) to direct consumers to landing pages with relevant information.
+For example, most marketers combine mailing efforts with mobile phone technology such as QR codes or SnapTag (a barcode similar to QR codes) to direct consumers to landing pages with relevant information.

-Some take it a step further with the use of augmented reality (AR), which allows marketers to tie in a direct mail piece with video or computer-generated 3D graphics to improve engagement through a more personalized and compelling digital experience—think virtual shopping trip or game.
+Some take it a step further with the use of augmented reality (AR), which allows marketers to tie in a mailing piece with video or computer-generated 3D graphics to improve engagement through a more personalized and compelling digital experience—think virtual shopping trip or game.

 Another technology—near field communication (NFC), the wireless touch-to-transfer technology—will help direct mail remain a relevant marketing vehicle in the years to come.